Lebanon:Operations of the Islamic Resistance on Tuesday, Dec...

 Allah Almighty is Truthful

+- The Islamic Resistance fighters targeted on Tuesday, December 26, 2023 at 09:45 the “Zebdine” site with appropriate weapons.

-- The Islamic Resistance fighters targeted "Metula" Site with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Tuesday, December 26, 2023 at 11:40 pm, “Israeli” enemy soldiers deployed in the vicinity of Ramyah site with appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted on Tuesday, December 26, 2023 at 12:00 pm a monitoring room near “Shomera Barrack” with appropriate weapons.
+Direct hits were scored leaving several members as dead or injured.

+- In support of our defiant Palestinian people in the Gaza Strip and as part of backing its daring and honorable resistance, the Islamic Resistance fighters targeted on Tuesday, December 26, 2023 at 12:10 pm enemy soldiers gathered near “Dovev Barracks” with appropriate weapons, killing and wounding them.

 Comments